oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Selectively disclosable claims are omitted from the SD-JWT.
 Instead, the hash digests of the respective Disclosures and potentially decoy digests are contained as an array in a new JWT claim, `_sd`.

 The `_sd` claim MUST be an array of strings, each string being a hash digests of a Disclosure or a decoy digest as described above.
-The array MAY be empty, although it is RECOMMENDED to omit the claim in this case to save space.
+The array MAY be empty in case the Issuer decided not to selectively disclose any of the claims at that level.
+However, it is RECOMMENDED to omit `_sd` claim in this case to save space.

 The Issuer MUST hide the original order of the claims in the array.
 To ensure this, it is RECOMMENDED to shuffle the array of hashes, e.g., by sorting it alphanumerically or randomly.
 The precise method does not matter as long as it does not depend on the original order of elements.

 Issuers MUST NOT issue SD-JWTs where

- * the key `_sd` is used for any other purpose than to contain the array of hash digests, or
+ * the key `_sd` is already used for the purpose other than to contain the array of hash digests, or
- * the key `_sd` is itself used inside a claim value (when the claim value is an object), or
+ * plaintext claim value is an object that contains the `_sd` claim array, or
- * the same Disclosure appears more than once (in the same array or in different arrays).
+ * the same Disclosure value appears more than once (in the same array or in different arrays).

 #### Nested Data in SD-JWTs {#nested_data}

-Just like any JWT, an SD-JWT MAY contain objects that themselves contain other data.
+Just like any JWT, an SD-JWT MAY contain key value pairs where the value is an object.
 For any object in an SD-JWT, the Issuer MAY decide to either make the entire object selectively disclosable or to make its properties selectively disclosable individually.
 In the latter case, the Issuer MAY even choose to make some some of the object's properties selectively disclosable and others not.

 In any case, the `_sd` claim MUST be included in the SD-JWT at the same level as the original claim and therefore MAY appear multiple times in an SD-JWT.